-- d. establish policies, including monetary or other limits, within which the administration and staff of the Corporation may function independently, including any sale, lease, purchase or other transfer or disposition of any real or personal property of the Corporation, and how exceptions or over-limit transactions are handled; - e. approve general rules and regulations for the administration of the Corporation and its personnel, and approve any substantial change in employee benefits of the Corporation; - f. designate the person or persons authorized to make and sign bills, notes, checks, contracts, or other documents that are binding on the Corporation; - g. establish and develop additional committees necessary or appropriate to fulfill the responsibilities of the Corporation's mission and purposes; - h. approve the establishment, scope of activity, and bylaws of any auxiliary organizations, advisory boards, development councils and other such related organizations; - i. delegate authority to the President/CEO of the Corporation; - j. develop and approve business plans; - k. approve any affiliation by the Corporation with one or more entities in any partnership, joint venture or joint enterprise; - 1. authorize any change in the character or business purpose of the operations of the Corporation; and - o. approve any merger or consolidation of the Corporation with any other organization or entity.
+- c. ensure accountable management of real and personal property and the general business of CSCF, including authorization and approval of material contracts and agreements on behalf of CSCF, all in accordance with applicable law, the Articles and these Bylaws; - approve general rules and regulations for the administration of CSCF and its personnel, and approve any substantial change in employee benefits of CSCF; - designate the person or persons authorized to make and sign bills, notes, checks, contracts, or other documents that are binding on CSCF; - establish and develop additional committees necessary or appropriate to fulfill the responsibilities of CSCF's mission and purposes; - g. delegate authority to the President/CEO of CSCF; - h. approve any affiliation by CSCF with one or more entities in any partnership, joint venture or joint enterprise; - approve any merger or consolidation of CSCF with any other organization or entity; and - j. comply with Section 445.007 of the Florida Statutes.